lrvdijk/lrvdijk/README.md

 ## Old projects

+### 🥳 Social and fun

+* **[Reddit /r/place headless pixel placement bot](https://github.com/PlaceNL2022/rPlace2022)**.
+A headless bot written in Python that would place pixels on Reddit's /r/place canvas during its 2022 April Fool's event.
+It obtains instructions from a command and control server, and would automatically login to Reddit and submit the correct pixel color.

 ### 💻 Embedded software and electronics

 * **[TLC5940 Raspberry Pi Driver](https://github.com/lrvdijk/tlc5940-raspberry)**.
 The TLC5940 is a commonly used LED driver chip that can drive up to 16 high-brightness LEDs with a single SPI interface.
 This C++ library provides a simple interface to control the TLC5940 from a Raspberry Pi.